|| 9:15 AM – 10:45 AM

 Building a Grateful Patient-Physician Engagement Program From the Ground Up: A Lesson in the Value of Mentorship and Collaboration

 Realizing the untapped potential of physician engagement and referrals of grateful patients, the UF Health Office of Development set out to build a physician and caregiver engagement program from the ground up.
-In benchmarking peer institutions, Wake Forest Medical offered unprecedented access to their internal program creation process.
-This presentation will cover program creation and implementation, the mentorship and collaboration offered by Wake Forest, and program measurement, growth and outcomes for both institutions.
+In benchmarking peer institutions, Wake Forest Baptist Medical Center offered unprecedented access to their internal program creation process.
+This presentation will cover program creation and implementation, the mentorship and collaboration offered by Wake Forest Baptist Medical Center, and program measurement, growth and outcomes for both institutions.

 Joan Andrek, Senior Director of External Relationships & Stewardship, University of Florida Health